rvpanoz/unity-generator/README.md

 1.  `git clone` this repository and cd to `unity-generator` directory.
 2. Run `npm install` command to install dependencies.
-3. Run `node index.js -- /your/app/path` command.
+3. Run `yo unity -- /your/app/path` command.
 4. Follow the prompts to generate application.